Position Flips & Reversals

 - Restricted follower → closes to flat, does not open the new side, ends flat.

-Same-Symbol Flips Are Allowed
+Same-Symbol Flips Always Copy

 Hedging prevention is a cross-symbol guard: it stops a follower from opening an opposing position on a different contract in the same family (for example, holding long NQ while a copied order would open short MNQ).
 It never interferes with a straight reversal on one and the same instrument.
-For the full picture of that always-on guard, see Preventing Hedged Positions.
+For the full picture of that configurable guard, see Preventing Hedged Positions.

 Quick Summary